Captain America (Ultimate Marvel character): Ultimate Captain America series

 Rogers learns that the Captain America project was maintained after he was lost in World War II.
 A more aggressive successor was selected for USA operations during the Vietnam War.
-The "1960s Captain America" (named Frank Simpson) has returned and is not pleased with the return of the World War II Cap and seeks to make himself the only active Cap.
+The "1960s Captain America" (Frank Simpson) has returned and is not pleased with the return of the World War II Cap and seeks to make himself the only active Cap.
 Rather than kill Rogers, Simpson instead beats him to the point of collapse.
 Steve wakes up two days later in the French hospital where he is given a briefing by SHIELD Director Danvers about Simpson.

 Frank Simpson's background is similar to the circumstances of Steve Rogers.
 Swept up in nationalistic pride, he attempted to join the United States Army in order to serve overseas, but due to his original physical stature he is rejected.
 He is then inducted into a secret program similar to that of "Project: Rebirth".
-Due to the formula of the Super Soldier Serum having died with the death of Dr Abraham Erskine, he went through a painful combination of steroids as well as physical and psychological training in order to prepare for his assignment.
+Due to the formula of the Super Soldier Serum having died with the death of Dr. Erskine, he went through a painful combination of steroids as well as physical and psychological training in order to prepare for his assignment.
 Danvers reveals that originally, Simpson was overjoyed about serving his country and amassed a high enemy casualty count.
 But then the psychological pressure began to wear down on him and after an operation for the Phoenix Program he simply disappeared.

 Rogers, sensing that Carol told him this in order for him to make it look like he went AWOL, subdued Danvers and left to hunt down Frank Simpson.
-Once in Vietnam, Rogers' search for Simpson results in being told about a secret village deep in the Vietnamese forest.
+Once in Vietnam, Rogers's search for Simpson results in being told about a secret village deep in the Vietnamese forest.
 Unfortunately, the source of this news along with the rest of the village has a synthesis of the Super Soldier Serum via Simpson's blood flowing through them and Steve is captured and taken prisoner.
 Day after day he is physically and psychologically tortured and Simpsons attempts to brainwash him with anti-American diatribes.